jordangrn/XPlayer---A-Video-Dashboard-for-the-X-Platform/README.md

 ### 5. Open in Browser

-Navigate to `http://localhost:3000` to see XPlay in action!
+Navigate to `http://localhost:3000` to see XPlayer in action!

 ## API Endpoints 🔌